 The Duke of Edinburgh Award scheme is available, students participate in local volunteering through dedicated enrichment days, and the school runs successful fundraising events including an annual charity market in Bermondsey and soup and bread sale in Borough Market.
 Students create community murals, volunteer at London Marathon events, and perform concerts for local community members.
 The Academy Council runs an international event reflecting the school's diversity.
 This structured engagement builds social responsibility beyond classroom boundaries.

 Entry to reception is coordinated by Southwark LA.
-The school received 74 applications for 30 places in the latest data, indicating oversubscription of 2.47 applications per place.
+Families should use the current Southwark timetable and school admissions information for the relevant entry year.
 Allocation follows LA rules: after looked-after children and those with EHCPs naming the school, places go by distance.

 Sixth form entry is selective, not automatic.
 Entry requirements are published and students must meet minimum grade thresholds.
 This selectivity explains the leap in results at A-level: entry cohorts are carefully curated by achievement at GCSE.
 Students not meeting sixth form entry are actively supported toward alternative pathways including apprenticeships and technical qualifications.